codeforaotearoa/federalist-docs/pages/learn/why-open-data.md

 parent: Learn
 ---

-Doing Open data is not easy, requires time and resources, and also a challenge to make sure one doesn't cross the fine line of open data and privacy.
+Doing Open data is not easy, requires time and resources, and also a challenge to make sure one doesn't cross the fine line between transparency and privacy.
 So if it is so challenging and requires money, then the question is : Is it worth it?

 Watch this video by Open Data NZ team and listen to the team talk about its potentials...